 Podcasting is very popular.
 But are they useful for self published authors?
 Here are issues to consider before doing a podcast.

 Authors can be so concerned about getting book reviews for their books that they fail to do book reviews for other authors.
 Discover the benefits of supporting other writers with book reviews.

 As I ramp up my activity on Instagram for business, I’ve had some good reminders about what makes someone worthy of following on social media.
 See why I'll follow you or not.

 When authors need help writing a book, they may turn to a writing coach, book coach, or editor.
 But which one is the right one for you?
 All three options are discussed.

 When you publish your eBooks on KDP and enroll them in KDP Select, you can promote them with Kindle Free eBook Promotions and Kindle Countdown Deals.
 But are they worth it?
 Here's the real deal.

 Ever thought of using Amazon Marketing Services for advertising your Kindle eBooks?
 I share the basics of using the program, as well as what I've learned from using it for my Kindle eBooks.

-Self publishing eBooks on Amazon’s Kindle Direct Publishing (KDP) platform is pretty easy.
-What’s sometimes not so easy is figuring out how all the Kindle programs impact your income.
-I explain here.
+Self-publishing eBooks on Amazon’s Kindle Direct Publishing (KDP) platform is pretty easy.
+What’s not so easy is figuring out how all the Kindle programs impact your income.
+I'll explain.